 Ubud is the cultural capital of Bali.
-Located some 35 kms from the beaches of Kuta and Seminyak, it has a fascinating mix of nature, historic temples, and traditional art and crafts.
+Located some 35 km from the beaches of Kuta and Seminyak, it has a fascinating mix of nature, historic temples, and traditional art and crafts.

 It is centrally located so a day trip is easy from anywhere in Bali.
-However, we recommend spending at least a few days to soak up the unique atmosphere in this charming town surrounded by emerald green rice paddies.
+However, we recommend spending at least a few days soaking up the unique atmosphere in this charming town surrounded by emerald-green rice paddies.

 The town is also the perfect base to explore nearby attractions like the Tegenungan Waterfalls, Gunung Kawi, Sidemen and Ulun Danu Temple.
 A sunrise hike at Mt.
 Batur is an easy half-day trip from Ubud, or if you prefer more adrenaline-fueled action, white water rafting is just a few minutes from the town centre.

 Despite the laid-back vibe, Ubud is a very cosmopolitan town, with a large digital nomad scene.
 The town’s famed art heritage dates back to the early 20th century, and it is arguably the most famous traditional arts hub in Southeast Asia.
 There are literally hundreds of art museums and galleries.

 Depending on where you are coming from, you can take a minibus, taxi, or private car to reach Ubud.
 Read on for a more detailed guide.

 Quick Answer on Getting to Ubud